Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Introduction

 with $i=1,2$ satisfying the ADHM relation \be \Phi_1\circ(\Phi_2\otimes 1_{M_1}) - \Phi_2\circ (\Phi_1\otimes 1_{M_2}) + \psi\circ \phi =0. \ee An ADHM sheaf $\CE$ will be said to have Hilbert polynomial $P$ if $E$ has Hilbert polynomial $P$.
 If $X$ is a curve, an ADHM sheaf $\CE$ will be said to be of type $(r,e)\in \IZ_{\geq 0}\times \IZ$ if $E$ has rank $r\in \IZ_{\geq 0}$ and degree $e\in \IZ$. \end{defi}

-Motivated by string theoretic questions, the moduli problem for such decorated sheaves has been considered in detail in \cite{modADHM}.
-Very briefly, the main results of \cite{modADHM} can be summarized as follows \begin{itemize} \item[$\bullet$] There exists a stability condition which yields a separated algebraic moduli space of finite type over $\IC$ of stable ADHM sheaves with fixed data $\CX=(X,M_1,M_2,E_\infty)$ and Hilbert polynomial $P$.
+Motivated by string theoretic questions, the moduli problem for such decorated sheaves has been considered in detail in \cite{modADHM,GIT-decorated}.
+Very briefly, the main results obtained so far are as follows \begin{itemize} \item[$\bullet$] According to \cite[Thm.
+2.9.2.44, Thm.
+2.9.2.5]{GIT-decorated} there exists a quasi-projective fine moduli space of ADHM sheaves with fixed data $\CX=(X,M_1,M_2,E_\infty)$ and Hilbert polynomial $P$ subject to a certain stability condition.
 The stability condition in question requires $E$ to be torsion free, $\psi$ to be nontrivial, and forbids the existence of nontrivial saturated proper subsheaves $0\subset E'\subset E$ preserved by $\Phi_1,\Phi_2$ and containing the image of $\psi$.
-This is essentially a cyclicity condition. \item[$\bullet$] If $X$ is a smooth projective curve over $\IC$, the above moduli space is equipped with a torus equivariant perfect tangent-obstruction theory which yields a residual theory by virtual integration on the fixed loci.
+This is essentially a cyclicity condition. \item[$\bullet$] If $X$ is a smooth projective curve over $\IC$, \cite[Thm.
+1.2]{modADHM} shows that the above moduli space is equipped with a torus equivariant perfect tangent-obstruction theory which yields a residual theory by virtual integration on the fixed loci.
 In particular the torus fixed loci have been shown to be proper of finite type over $\IC$. \item[$\bullet$] If $X$ is a smooth projective curve over $\IC$ and $E_\infty =\CO_X$, the resulting residual theory is equivalent to a local version of the stable pair theory constructed by Pandharipande and Thomas \cite{stabpairs-I}.
 The proof of this equivalence relies on the relative Beilinson spectral sequence \cite{orlov} for projective bundles.
 This was shown in \cite{modADHM} to yield a torus equivariant isomorphism of moduli spaces equipped with perfect tangent obstruction theories between the moduli space of ADHM sheaves on $X$ and a moduli space of coherent systems on a projective bundle over $X$.
 The projective bundle $\pi:Y \to X$ is determined by the data $(M_1,M_2)$, that is $Y =\mathrm{Proj}(\CO_X \oplus M_1\oplus M_2)$. \end{itemize}

 The main goal of the present paper is to construct a chamber structure in the ADHM theory of curves employing a more general stability condition which depends on a real stability parameter.
 Equivariant virtual invariants will be defined in each chamber and a wallcrossing result at the origin will be proven.
 Before summarizing the main results in more detail note that there at least two main reasons for this construction.